Blog

 Reference: ESP32with DC Motor - Control Speed and Direction | Random Nerd Tutorials...

-Suppose the duty is zero, motor does not run and when duty cycle is 100 % the motor moves on maximum RPM.
-But this concept is not always right because motor starts running after giving some fixed voltage that is called threshold voltage.
+Suppose the duty is zero, the motor does not run, and when the duty cycle is 100 %, the motor moves at maximum RPM.
+But this concept is not always right because the motor starts running after being given some fixed voltage, which is called the threshold voltage.

 Reference: DCMotor Speed Control Using Arduino & PWM - (duino4projects.com)...